lexay/egs-bot/README.md

 Note: Some countries do not have those free tier releases, but you can bypass it for now by changing your region temporarily with the help of VPN.

-App on the main branch(this one) is designed to work on a free tear instance of Heroku.
-The app leverages Ruby Threads to overcome the free tear limitations for > 1 launched processes atst and for practice and fun.
+App on the main branch(this one) is designed to work on a free tier instance of Heroku.
+The app leverages Ruby Threads to overcome the free tier limitations for > 1 launched processes atst and for practice and fun.

 I wanna dive into Docker some more(exciting piece of Tech!) in the future, so